akethu/pac-man/README.md

 ## Current Features

 Players can compete by trying to collect all the coins as fast as possible using the arrow keys.
+What more?!
+Try to avoid the ghost and collect as many coins as possible!
 Includes features such as:

+- AI Ghost
+- Pro-Mode
 - Timer
 - Pilot-control
 - Automatic scroll-lock
 - Scoreboard
 - Alerts

-and more.
+and much more.

 ## Upcoming Features

-I am soon to add an AI ghost, which randomly moves around the game board.
-The player has to avoid the ghost and collect all the coins at the same time.
-I also plan to make the game board bigger.
+I plan to make the game board bigger and add more difficulty levels.
+I also plan to render it so as to make it functional on mobile.

 ## License